giovannytorresadrovet/permisoria_web/project-docs/sprints/sprint_3.1.md

    * Monitor API response times for complex filter combinations

 2. **Technical Enhancements for Next Sprint:**
-   * Complete the remaining document tab functionality with preview capabilities
-   * Implement the full verification wizard integration after Sprint 3.1
+   * Complete the full verification wizard integration in Sprint 3.1
    * Consider adding export functionality for filtered business owner lists
+   * Enhance the verification completion experience with more detailed feedback

 3. **Accessibility Validation:**
    * Conduct a dedicated WCAG 2.1 AA audit on all completed components